A5H1Q/Windows-DOSBox-Tasm-Masm/README.md

-A nice solution to add Tasm / Masm Assemblers to Windows environment paths for users who runs these inside specific folder mounted DOSBoxes..

 This enables user to invoke tasm / masm and run in dosbox from anywhere in Windows, (even folders with long file names, which are normally not supported in DOSBox)

 ### Installation: